 A Feast of Words

-The 1602 world map by Matteo Ricci.
-The 1500 Venice map by Jacopo de Barbari.
-The 18th century Chinese novel Dream of the Red Chamber.
+Take a tour of the 1602 world map by Matteo Ricci, the 1500 Venice map by Jacopo de Barbari, the 18th century Chinese novel Dream of the Red Chamber.
 University of Minnesota historian Ann Waltner feasts on the resonances among the three works that have inspired the creative process — how her work as a scholar fuels the imagination and how work outside the classroom informs her teaching and writing.

 What: A Feast of Words: Performing History: A personal view